redox-os/website/content/news/this-month-260131.md

 - (build) Wildan Mubarok reduced the `make rebuild` command processing time
 - (build) Wildan Mubarok enabled `sccache` build status log to say if compilation is using outdated cached library objects and improve debugging
 - (build) Wildan Mubarok moved the `prefix_clean` target relibc logic to the `static_clean` target to avoid confusion between `prefix` and relibc/statically linked recipes cleanup
+- (build) Wildan Mubarok fixed unnecessary compilation in `recipe = "binary"` when the `dev-dependencies` data type was used
+- (build) Wildan Mubarok fixed the `make r.recipe-dependency` command not ignoring when used in recipe dependencies when `recipe = "binary"` was used
+- (build) Wildan Mubarok fixing `recipe "ignore"` and `recipe = "local"` also applying to their recipe dependencies
+- (build) Wildan Mubarok fixed `recipe = "ignore"` when used for recipes from meta-packages
-- (build) Ojus Chugh the source dependency propagation in the `REPO_BINARY` environment variable
+- (build) Ojus Chugh fixed the source dependency propagation in the `REPO_BINARY` environment variable

 ## Documentation Improvements